Marriage Is Hard Enough—Don’t Say “I Do” If He Says These 6 Things

 Or is he always the hero in his own victim story?

 That’s not humility.
-That’s narcissistic baiting.
+That’s emotional deflection.
 And here’s what’s worse:

 He will do it to you next.